kubowania/distance-matrix-routing-with-tom-tom-api/README.md

 ## Available Scripts

-To isntall all the packages:
+To install all the packages:

 ### `npm i`